Reverie (Tinashe album): Critical reception

-BallerStatus.com and The Dope Delivery praised the effort, complementing Tinashe's vocals.
+BallerStatus and The Dope Delivery praised the effort, complementing Tinashe's vocals.
 Global Grind called the tape "highly anticipated" as well as classifying it as a "must listen".
 DJ Kelly J said "Though her voice is extremely angelic, her music always results with an innovative, and extremely edgy sound."
 Soul Culture gave the mixtape a positive review, saying "In addition to the beautifully enchanting (and at times haunting) vocals and production that made In Case We Die so appealing, the artist also introduces some new elements and influences to the gumbo that is her soundscape giving us another outstanding audio experience."

-Denver Sean of LoveBScott.com noted "BMarz of the Hills Club’s flawless production" of the first single, saying "Stargazing, takes a similar approach to, Noah “40″ Shebib’s productions, but it’s as if he strapped one to a rocket and shot it into the galaxy."
+Denver Sean of B. Scott noted "BMarz of the Hills Club's flawless production" of the first single, saying "Stargazing, takes a similar approach to, Noah "40" Shebib's productions, but it's as if he strapped one to a rocket and shot it into the galaxy."

 Track listing

+All credits adapted from the included digital booklet.